Koketso1999/SERITI_ASSESSMENT/README.md

-# Getting Started with Create React App
+# Getting Started with Create React App by Koketso Morapedi😊

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

+NodeJS will be needed in order to run the appliication.

+Other technologies used to develop this project are Styled Components, React Icons, React Router.

 ## Available Scripts

 In the project directory, you can run:

+### `npm install`
+This will install all dependencies needed for the successful running of this project.

 ### `npm start`